Ivanka Trump’s Tweet After New Zealand Mosque Massacre Gets Mixed Reaction

-Ivanka Trump, daughter of the president and senior White House adviser tweeted a message of support after the New Zealand mosque massacre, but her words of support received mixed messages with some calling her a hypocrite after her father is accused of sparking hate groups.
+Ivanka Trump, the daughter of the president and a senior White House adviser, tweeted a message of support after the New Zealand mosque massacre, but her words of support received mixed messages, with some calling her a hypocrite after her father is accused of sparking hate groups.

-The Daily Mail says that after 49 people were killed in Christchurch, New Zealand, the First Daughter posted a tribute on Twitter.
+The Daily Mail says that after 49 people were killed in Christchurch, New Zealand, the first daughter posted a tribute on Twitter.

 “49 innocent people were slaughtered in their place of worship during the terrorist attack on Christchurch Mosques.
 We join New Zealand and Muslim communities around the world in condemnation of this evil as we pray for the families of each victim and grieve together.”